OSERAF/graphDB/README.md

 graphDB
 =======

-Repository to hold Graph Database Development and Integration into the OSERA
+Repository to hold Graph Database Development and Integration into the OSERAF